-The serious imbalance of income distribution (which led to the economy is highly dependent on the luxury consumption and investment of the rich, both of which were affected by the stock market crash Larger, this is similar to Keynes’s analysis of investment volatility in The General Theory), corporate structure problems (mainly the proliferation of investment trusts), and bad banking structure (many small banks with insufficient anti-risk capabilities), Double external surplus (causing domestic funds to be flooded), and lack of economic theory (policy errors, emphasis on budget balance, fear of inflation during deflation).
+The serious imbalance of income distribution (which led to the economy being highly dependent on the luxury consumption and investment of the rich, both of which were affected by the stock market crash Larger, this is similar to Keynes’s analysis of investment volatility in The General Theory), corporate structure problems (mainly the proliferation of investment trusts), and bad banking structure (many small banks with insufficient anti-risk capabilities), Double external surplus (causing domestic funds to be flooded), and lack of economic theory (policy errors, emphasis on budget balance, fear of inflation during deflation).

 Among these five factors, two, three, and four are no longer relevant to the current society, while one and five still have an impact on the 2008 financial crisis.